Don't miss our holiday offer - 20% OFF!

 - Can I promise myself to start a habit?
 New habits start with self-commitment.
 Make a promise to yourself to start a new routine of being quiet and still for 10 minutes a day.

 Simple living opens the door to having more time.
 I’ve been practicing minimalism and simple living for over 20 years.
 I can teach you ways to make simple living add more value to your life.
-Read the free instant PDF download, The Happiness of Simple, then sign up for my free newsletter.
+Read the free instant PDF download, The Happiness of Simple.